Barium Swallow and Meal

 Why have a Barium Swallow & Meal?

 The barium swallow and meal is a test to demonstrate the gullet ( the region from mouth to stomach), the stomach and the duodenum (the first part of the small intestine).

 Your Doctor may have suggested this test for several reasons: difficulty or pain in swallowing; you may be troubled by indigestion or acid reflux; or if it is suspected you have an ulcer or blockage in your stomach.

 Preparing for the test

 For the barium to adequately coat the lining of the stomach, the stomach needs to be empty.
-For this reason, you will be asked not to eat or drink for 6 hours before the examination.
-Please do not smoke or chew gum on the morning of the examinations, as this may increase the amount of saliva in your stomach.
+You will be asked not to eat or drink for 6 hours before the examination.

 The test usually takes between 20 and 30 minutes.
-You will be asked to undress to underpants and singlet.
+You will be asked to undress to underpants.
 An x-ray gown will be given to you to wear.

 Female patients - please let us know prior to this test if you are, or think you may be pregnant.

 There is a consent form for this examination outlining the preparation, procedure, possible complications and aftercare.
 You will be asked to read through this, asked questions to ensure you are happy to continue with the procedure and lastly to sign the consent form.

 Who does the test?